Introduction

 Regulatory frameworks play a pivotal role in ensuring transparency, accountability, and the integrity of financial reporting.
 Among these, the Sarbanes-Oxley Act (SOX) stands out as one of the key financial regulations, shaping the way businesses operate and disclose financial information.

-SOX Compliance is designed to protect shareholders and the general public from accounting errors and fraudulent practices within organizations.
+SOX compliance is designed to protect shareholders and the general public from accounting errors and fraudulent practices within organizations.
 Enacted in 2002 in response to corporate scandals that shook investor confidence, SOX aims to restore trust in financial markets by establishing stringent standards for financial reporting.

 What is SOX Compliance?

-The Sarbanes-Oxley Act places a strong emphasis on internal controls for financial records, demanding meticulous oversight.
+The Sarbanes-Oxley Act places a strong emphasis on internal controls for financial records, demanding meticulous supervision.
 Key figures, including the CEO and CFO, are required to sign statements affirming the accuracy of financial reports.
 This commitment to accountability aims to prevent fraudulent reporting, with increased fines and criminal sentences serving as deterrents.

 History of SOX

+Senator Paul Sarbanes (D-MD) and Representative Michael G. Oxley (R-OH-4) co-authored the Sarbanes-Oxley Act (SOX) to restore trust in financial markets.
 The Act primarily targets publicly traded companies, aiming to protect investors and the public from accounting errors and fraudulent practices.
 It mandates rigorous internal controls, requiring companies to assess and disclose the effectiveness of their financial reporting processes.
 The Act has significantly influenced corporate governance practices, reshaping how companies approach financial transparency and responsibility.

 Who Must Comply with SOX?

 SOX comprises eleven provisions, primarily applicable to publicly traded U.S. companies or foreign companies conducting business in the U.S. These entities are obligated to establish and maintain internal controls, subject to audits.
 Reporting and auditing requirements, including the engagement of an independent accounting firm, are integral to the compliance process.
 Off-balance-sheet actions also require reporting.
-Here’s a breakdown of the key entities falling under the purview of SOX:

 1. Publicly-traded companies